folio-org/mod-calendar/README.md

 ## Docker/Deploying the module

-Please see the [first install](docs/first-install.md) and [test deployment](docs/test-deployment.md) docs for information on building a docker container with the module and registering it with and deploying it to Okapi.
+Please see the [install](docs/install.md) docs for information on building a docker container and registering it with/deploying it to Okapi.

 ### Module descriptor

 See the built `target/ModuleDescriptor.json` or the template `descriptors/ModuleDescriptor-template.json` for the interfaces that this module requires and provides, the permissions, and the additional module metadata.
+An explanation of the contents of this file may be found in the [build process](docs/build-process.md) document.

 ### Tenant parameters